SIGN UP

 I come from a line of gardeners, always able to call my mum or nana to chat about what to plant where, figure out why a plant is turning up its toes, or to see if there’s a cutting going spare.
 I know not everyone is this lucky.

-When we bought our first house twelve years ago, I quickly realised what a struggle it was to find local garden inspiration and advice.
+When we bought our first house 12+ years ago, I quickly realised what a struggle it was to find local garden inspiration and advice.
 I wanted relatable stories, aspirational projects, and connections with knowledgeable gardeners — both new and old.

 So five years ago, I started Sage Journal.
 To share stories of hands-in-the-dirt, soil-on-the-clothes gardeners.
 People who are sometimes failing, often succeeding, and always asking questions.